opendatasoft/slate/source/includes/_dataset_status.md

 }
 ```

-The *limit_reached* status means that the dataset stop processing records because it reached the maximum of authorized records in the license.
+The *limit_reached* status means that the dataset stopped processing records because it reached the maximum of authorized records in the license.

 ### Attributes